giacomoorsi/HiggsBosonChallenge/README.md

 ### `expansions.py`
 Contains a function to apply polynomial expansion to our features to add extra degree of freedom for our models.

-### `helper.py`
-Contains the batch iteration function for the function `least_squares_SGD` in `implementations.py`.
-Also contains other functions for ploting figures.
-Note that we need `matplotlib`if you want to use these ploting functions.

 ### `run.py`
 Generates the submission `.csv` file based on the data of `test.csv` stored in the folder `data/`.
 Our optimized model is also defined in this file.